 If you itemize deductions and you know you have to pay for work-related expenses, you should start saving those receipts.
-The IRS allows you to deduct the cost of tools, equipment, supplies, required uniforms that are unsuitable for wear outside of work, protective gear, professional dues such as union dues or membership to professional organizations, subscriptions to professional journals, and even expenses you pay when looking for a new job in your current field.
+For tax years prior to 2018, the IRS allows you to deduct unreimbursed work expenses including the cost of tools, equipment, supplies, required uniforms that are unsuitable for wear outside of work, protective gear, professional dues such as union dues or membership to professional organizations, subscriptions to professional journals, and even expenses you pay when looking for a new job in your current field.

 You may also be able to deduct fees spent on certain training and education expenses related to your field, business use of your home, and mileage driven with your personal vehicle for work purposes other than commuting.

 When you are self-employed, many of the expenses you pay for materials, supplies, marketing, office expenses, insurance, and travel can be deducted when you file your income taxes.
-Certain utilities, vehicle expenses, and expenses for operating a business from your home may also qualify.
+Certain utilities and expenses for operating a business from your home may also qualify.

 For self-employed individuals, it is often helpful to save receipts from every purchase you make that is related to your business and to keep track of all of your utility bills, rent, and mortgage information for consideration at tax time.

 There are a few other receipts that you may want to save, depending on your personal tax situation.
 For some, it is beneficial to deduct your state and local sales tax on your itemized deductions, rather than the amount of state and local income taxes you had withheld from your paycheck.
 Typically, the deduction of sales tax only benefits a person with one or more large purchases for the tax year—such as a car, boat, RV, or home addition—that led to a greater amount of sales tax paid than the amount of income tax withheld.
 If you meet this description, you'll want to save all sales receipts.

 A TurboTax solution for every situation

 See which tax prep product is right for you